 Summary

 The most common cause of involuntary muscle twitching that we experienced after owning several cats was dreaming.
-Our cats will twitch their paws and eyes while sleeping, often accompanied by chatting noises.
+Our cats will twitch their paws and move their eyes while sleeping, often accompanied by chatting noises.
 This action usually comes after an exciting day when the cat has seen a bird or squirrel in the yard.
 We’ve also seen a few cats with hyperesthesia.
-While it did not cause them to chew off their fur, we would see their skin twitching occasionally, and they would suddenly run around the house, making loud vocal noises.
+While it did not cause them to chew off their fur, we would see their skin twitch occasionally, and they would suddenly run around the house, making loud vocal noises.

 We hope you have enjoyed reading and feel like you have found the cause of one of your cat’s strange behaviors.
+Speak to your vet if your cat is experiencing any twitching.

 See also: